-When the dragonfly spirit calls to you, you are being blessed with the wisdom of the ages.
+Dragonfly meaning and symbolism has fascinated people around the world for eons.
 One of the first winged insects, dragonflies have inhabited the Earth for over 300 million years.
 By comparison, evidence of the first humans dates back to just 2.8 million years.
-As ancient artifacts attest, dragonfly meaning and symbolism intrigued our distant ancestors, just as it intrigues those of use living on Earth today.
+As ancient artifacts attest, dragonfly meanings intrigued our distant ancestors, just as they intrigue those of use living on Earth today.
+When the dragonfly spirit animal calls to you, you are being blessed with the wisdom of the ages.

-This post covers all aspects of dragonfly symbolism and meanings, as well as the dragon spirit animal.
+This post covers all aspects of dragonfly mythology and symoblism in different cultures, as well as the dragon spirit animal.
 To go directly to a specific section in this post, just click on the jump links in in the table of contents.

 Table of Contents